 - Preheat oven to 350 degrees F (175 degrees C).

-- To a large bowl, add almond meal.
+- To a large bowl, add the almond flour.

-- Grate the onion over the almond meal and mix until the onion juices are absorbed.
+- Grate the onion over the almond flour and mix until the onion juices are absorbed.

 - Remove hamburger from packaging.
 Add this to the onion mixture, along with the rest of the ingredients.